 if you are a Towson University Undergraduate Student

-and have enough credits, you must have an AAS
+and have 60 or more credits, you must have an AAS

-in a technical field in order to enroll in the
+in a technical field, which includes field work experience, in order to enroll in the

 program to receive the BTPS (Bachelors of